andlo/mycroft-skills-list-gitbook/skills/node-light-controller.neoscreenager.md

 ---
-description: This skills allows to turn on/off, the Red/Green LEDs attached with NodeMCU microcontroller.
+description: This skills allows to turn onoff, the RedGreen LEDs attached with NodeMCU microcontroller.
 ---

 ### _node-light-controller.neoscreenager_
 ## Description:
-This skills allows to turn on/off, the Red/Green LEDs attached with NodeMCU microcontroller.
+This skills allows to turn onoff, the RedGreen LEDs attached with NodeMCU microcontroller.
 It is using Thinger.io  server installed on local machine to control the LEDs through REST API calls.
 Thinger.io server provides an interface to manage all the IoT resources and automatically creates REST APIs with secure authentication mechanism to control the resources.
-This skill at present only providing voice control for turning Red/Green led ON of OFF.
+This skill at present only providing voice control for turning RedGreen led ON of OFF.
 But it could be extended or new skills can be created using same tools to give Mycroft more capabilities to control IoT devices via voice.
 As an example, room temperature sensor could be added to the NodeMCU board  L35 analog temperature sensor is used here, check this article for tutorial on how to connect it with NodeMCU :   and with few code addition, this skill allows Mycroft to fetch room temperature reading using voice command.